-What separates the Compool solar valve and any other three way valve is the drain down check valve.
+What separates the Pentair solar valve from any other three way valve is the drain down check valve.
 It's purpose is to allow the system to drain back into the pool when the solar is bypassed and the pump is off.
-In addition it creates a positive seal, isolating the system when the solar is off (When installed with a return line check valve). -
+In addition it creates a positive seal, isolating the system when the solar is off (When installed with a return line check valve).

-When using other three way values a 1/4" hole needs to be drilled into the diverter to allow system drainage.
-In addition a shut off value needs to be installed on the solar feed line for system isolation.
+When using other three way valves a 1/4" hole needs to be drilled into the diverter to allow system drainage.
+In addition a shut off valve needs to be installed on the solar feed line for system isolation.